 Other important notes to remember include:

 - Have your license and form of payment ready to go.
-Uncle Bob’s can only rent moving trucks to licensed drivers over the age of 21.
+Life Storage can only rent moving trucks to licensed drivers over the age of 21.
 The driver of the truck will need to bring a current driver’s license, a valid insurance card, and credit card or cash deposit.

 - Read through the owner’s manual.
 Know the type of gas required and other truck-specific details.